 Aufsturz's interior is as alluring as its brews.
 With over a hundred local and international beers, and an interior that also serves as an art gallery, Aufsturz packs in both locals and tourists.

-A venue that once served as a political meeting space, performance venue, theater, and public house is now Berlin's oldest outdoor beer garden.
-The attached Prater restaurant serves as much more than an alcohol sponge, featuring a seasonal menu with German classics.
+A venue that once served as a political meeting space, performance venue, theater, and public house is now one of Berlin's oldest outdoor beer gardens.
+Ideal for big group outings, this chesnut-shaded yard sports yellow picnic-styles tables, doused in light from string bulbs above.
+The attached Prater restaurant serves as much more than an alcohol sponge, featuring a seasonal menu with classic German fare like schnitzel, meatballs, and an egg/mustard mash called Senfeier mit Quetschkartoffeln, all accompanied by fresh vegetables from nearby farms.

 Green Door's retro house decor -- including plaid wallpaper, pin cushion couches, and trendy telephone lamps -- sets the tone for a pretty elaborate cocktail list.
 A daily happy hour make this modish cocktail lair affordable.

 Stagger Lee has Old West charm with leather furniture, saloon-style doors, stick candles, and a cocktail list that pours heavy on the bourbon and tequila.
 Using homemade syrups and fresh fruit, their cocktails have been voted some of the best in Berlin.